Use our Translations feature to create surveys in multiple languages.

 customize the experience for your respondents, increasing response rates by ensuring your contacts see the survey in their language;

 save time by creating just one survey instead of multiple ones for each language;

 analyze the results for all respondents together in one place.

 In this article, you'll learn how to add languages to your survey, translate your questions and filter the results by language.

 📌 Please note that this feature is available for Website or in-product and Email or shareable link surveys.
-It is a premium feature included from the Professional plan.
+It is a premium feature included in the Professional and Ultimate plans.

 Table of contents:

 📌 Please note that while the surveys support various languages, our user interface and documentation are only available in English.